 New eComms channels emerging daily

-Digital privacy is a growing policy initiative across the United States and Europe.
-The General Data Protection Regulation (GDPR), a major piece of EU legislation that came into effect in May 2018, requires regulated companies to protect the personal data they are required to collect.
+GDPR is a major piece of EU legislation that came into effect in May 2018; it requires regulated companies to protect the personal data they collect.
 The Regulation’s extensive consent and privacy protection requirements are making it harder and harder for financial firms to manage electronic communications in an effective and compliant manner.

-Financial services are growing increasingly digitized by the day.
-Trade-related and customer data collection policies initiated by regulators nearly a decade ago have proven effective in boosting transparency and fairness in financial markets.
+Consider these phenomena as driving forces.
 However, as financial firms manage a growing number of electronic communications in various forms, compliance officers are finding it more and more difficult to ensure that all regulated communications are monitored effectively.
-Further, even if all required electronic communications are captured and stored in compliance with applicable regulations, current software applications standard in the financial services industry make it difficult to connect related pieces of data.
+Further, even if all required electronic communications are captured and stored in compliance with applicable regulations, current software applications standards in the financial services industry make it difficult to connect related pieces of data.